SecureBoost+: Large Scale and High-Performance Vertical Federated Gradient Boosting Decision Tree: Experiments

-\textbf{Model Performance} The precision losses in cipher optimization and gradient-based sampling may bring performance loss, so we compare the modeling performance of Xbgoost, which trains locally, SecureBoost, and SecureBoost+.
-The result is shown in Table \ref{performance-1}.
-From the result we can see that SecureBoost+, in general, achieves the same performance as local Xgboost modeling and the SecureBoost baseline.
+In order to evaluate the impact of ciphertext operation optimization on the model performance, we compare the model performance of SecureBoost+, XGBoost and SecureBoost.
+We use AUC score as the model performance evaluation metric.
+The results are shown in Table \ref{auc_performance}.
+From the results, we can see that SecureBoost+ performs just as well as XGBoost and SecureBoost in this setting.